Skip to content

 4. Render one of the registered input streams on the output.

 In the earlier steps we passed <View /> to the registerOutput call.
 Now let’s switch that to something more complex.
-We are defining here new React component called App, and using it as an output.
+We are defining here a new React component called App, and passing it instead.

 import { Tiles, InputStream } from "@swmansion/smelter"